Staff profile - Jane Speight

 |Campus:||Geelong Waterfront Campus|

-Jane has a PhD in health psychology from the University of London, is a chartered psychologist, an Associate Fellow of the British Psychological Society and a Fellow of the Royal Society of Medicine.
+Jane has a PhD in health psychology from Royal Holloway University of London.
+She is a chartered psychologist, an Associate Fellow of the British Psychological Society and a Fellow of the Royal Society of Medicine.

 - Doctor of Philosophy, 2003